nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding an event

 You can add events by specifying a start time and end time with the `/d` flag.
-Event locations can be specifed by adding them with the `/l` flag.
+Event locations can be specified by adding them with the `/l` flag.

 !!! example
     **`add`**` Music at the park /d 11 Dec 6pm to 8pm /l Botanic Gardens /p`